 If this is your second or subsequent DUI offense within the last 10 years, you were likely charged on the date of arrest, placed on supervised bail, and required to wear an alcohol monitor, and/or drug testing.
-The alcohol monitor is an electronic anklet that measures alcohol in your system.
+The alcohol monitor is an electronic anklet that measures alcohol in your system through your skin.
 You are on zero tolerance and will go to jail if you drink.
 This is part of the "Target 25" program, aimed at preventing you from committing another DUI before getting to court on this one.
 Rather than trying to answer all the issues involved with subsequent offenses, it is best to immediately schedule an appointment with me to discuss your case, including the possibility of DUI Treatment Court.

 Throughout the process, you will have to undergo a preliminary Drug and Alcohol Evaluation, called a CRN evaluation, and follow through with the recommendations.
 This may include a follow-up Comprehensive D&A evaluation and any recommended treatment.
 We can discuss options such as DUI Treatment Court, Inpatient Rehabilitation, Partial Hospitalization Programs that allow you to go to work, Intensive Outpatient Programs, and other types of treatment.
-Your health is the most important thing to focus on, and we can help you achieve whatever level of treatment is needed.